They say…

 Meanwhile, Chudley & Co was founded by former Courage trainee Tim Chudley in 1981 in a carpenter’s shop attached to a residential house in Maida Vale.
 It was London’s third standalone microbrewery, though several brewpubs had opened in the meantime.
 Tim designed the 8 hl kit himself.

-Chudley’s was almost entirely a brewer, with its repertoire in 1983 encompassing Local Line Bitter (around 4%) and Lords Strong Ale (around 5%), plus a strong winter seasonal, Draught Excluder (around 7.5%).
+Chudley’s was almost entirely a cask brewer, with its repertoire in 1983 encompassing Local Line Bitter (around 4%) and Lords Strong Ale (around 5%), plus a strong winter seasonal, Draught Excluder (around 7.5%).
 Chudley also struggled, and in 1984 closed and merged with Godson’s to create Godson & Chudley, with all production in Bow.

 Despite all the difficulties, the company completed a decade of operations before finally closing in 1987, with Patrick Fitzpatrick leaving brewing.
 When interviewed for their 2014 book Brew Britannia, he told Jessica Boak and Ray Bailey that he ‘was so devastated by what happened to the brewery — all that effort, only for everything to go so badly wrong’.
 He deserves wider recognition as a true pioneer of microbrewing both in London and the UK.